 ‘Progress means knowing more and remembering more’ Ofsted

 As our understanding of the research evidence available grew, it became clear that we needed a knowledge-rich curriculum, which was intelligently sequenced and fully resourced.
 It also became clear that there were significant barriers (expertise and teacher time) to us being able to develop such a curriculum ourselves.
-Consequently, we hunted high and low to find materials that we could purchase from organisations better equipped than ourselves, but with similar ethos, values and intention.
+Consequently, we have hunted high and low to find materials that we could purchase from organisations better equipped than ourselves, but with similar ethos, values and intention.
 You will find a list of curriculum providers under the tab Curriculum Overview; Whole School

-In the subjects where a solution has been found, we have ensured that pupils in each phase receive a rigorous, coherent and intelligently sequenced curriculum, which builds on what has come before.
+As a result, we have ensured that pupils in each phase receive a rigorous, coherent and intelligently sequenced curriculum, which builds on what has come before.
 Our curriculum is grounded in the strongest available evidence about how pupils learn and retain knowledge in the long term – focusing in particular on research from cognitive science.